Me-Alex/oddsScraper/README.md

  -fix login

- -changing from firabase to mySQL database
+ -changing from firebase to mySQL database

  -adding more sure bets